jtilenis/Data_Scavengers/README.md

 1. 1b.
 Run JT Clean Census Data to clean/update the Census data

 # Pulling and cleaning hospital data
-1. 2a.
-Run Hospital_api
+1. Run Hospital_api
-1. 2b.
-Run map_cities
+1. Run map_cities

 # Graphs
-3a

-Summary
+1. HospitalCorrelationAnalysis
+1. bar_charts
+1. Box_Plot

+#Summary
 We leveraged data to pinpoint which areas in Georgia are being medically under-served and have a disproportionate amount of obstacles to healthcare access.

 Using Wikipedia API and Google Places API, we were able to pull a list of all hospitals in Georgia, their address + coordinates, and number of acute care beds they have (which was our main measure of hospital capacity).